isomerpages/iras-taxacademy/pages/privacy.md

 ### **Privacy Policy**

-1. This is the Professional Engineers Board (PEB) Website.
+1. This is the Tax Academy of Singapore (TA) Website.
 Thank you for examining our privacy statement.

 2. If you are only browsing this website, we do not capture data that allows us to identify you individually.